Bellman filtering and smoothing for state-space models: Bellman filter for general state-space models

 which for simplicity is written with equality.
 Constants can be ignored in the context of optimisation~\eqref{bivariate optimisiation}.
-The quantities $\bm{a}_{t-1|t-1}$ and $\bm{I}_{t-1|t-1}$ are considered given and fixed.
 Substituting the quadratic approximation~\eqref{normalapproximation00} into maximisation~\eqref{bivariate optimisiation} yields a viable function-space algorithm.
-For linear Gaussian state-space models, the bivariate optimisation~\eqref{bivariate optimisiation} can be performed analytically, leading to (the information form of) the Kalman filter.
+For linear Gaussian state-space models, approximation~\eqref{normalapproximation00} is exact and the bivariate optimisation~\eqref{bivariate optimisiation} can be performed analytically, leading to (the information form of) the Kalman filter.

 While optimisation~\eqref{bivariate optimisiation} does not generally allow closed-form solutions, it is typically straightforward to write out analytically the steps of e.g.\ Newton's method (\citealp{nocedal2006numerical}):